- Helping Clients with Their Legal Challenges for over 30 Years

 In relation to robbery charges, the jury is instructed and given certain definitions they must be aware of to properly assess whether or not a conviction should be made.
 An example of this is the term “in the course of taking.”
 This means that “the act occurred prior to, contemporaneous with, or subsequent to the taking of the property and that the act and the taking of the property constitute continuous series of acts or events.”

 If the circumstances surrounding the robbery place the victim in fear of death or great bodily harm if he or she does resist, Florida law does not require that the victim of the robbery offer any actual physical resistance.
-However, unless the individual was not prevented by fear, there must be some resistance to make the taking one done by force or violence.
+However, unless the individual was not prevented by fear, there must be some resistance to make the taking be one done by force or violence.

-Penalties for Robbery in Florida
+Penalties for Robbery in Tampa, FL

 Under Florida law, the penalties of a robbery crime can be enhanced if the jury determines beyond a reasonable doubt that while committing the robbery the defendant was carrying some form of weapon.
 Other enhanced penalties can apply if the jury finds that the weapon used by the defendant was a deadly weapon or firearm.